 All electrical work, whether temporary or permanent, must be installed by a licensed electrician under an electrical permit issued by the state or local electrical authority.
 All electrical work must be inspected and approved by the local or state electrical inspector prior to use.

-An EGLE Campground Construction Permit must be obtained when permanent onsite water supply and/or onsite sewage disposal facilities are to be provided, or when other permanent campground facilities are planned.
-To obtain a construction permit, submit an “EGLE Application for Campground Construction Permit” (EQP1716), which is provided on our webpage, the permit fee, and three sets of plans to EGLE.
-A copy of a LHD site evaluation is recommended to address potential limitations.
+A campground construction permit must be obtained when permanent onsite water supply and/or onsite sewage disposal facilities are to be provided, or when other permanent campground facilities are planned.
+To obtain a construction permit, please submit an application, payment, and plans through MiEHDWIS.
+A copy of a local health department site evaluation is recommended to address potential limitations.
 If the total cost of the project is more than $15,000, an engineer, licensed in the State of Michigan, shall prepare all plans for the new or existing campground facilities.